 Revenue Recognition.
 Revenue is recognized upon shipment, provided persuasive evidence of a contract exists, (such as when a purchase order or contract is received from a customer), the price is fixed, the product meets its specifications, title and ownership have transferred to the customer, and there is reasonable assurance of collection of the sales proceeds.
 In those few instances where a given sale involves post shipment obligations, formal customer acceptance documents, or subjective rights of return, revenue is not recognized until all post-shipment conditions have been satisfied and there is reasonable assurance of collection of the sales proceeds.
 The majority of our products have shipping terms that are free on board ("FOB") or free carrier alongside ("FCA") shipping point, which means that the Company fulfills its delivery obligation when the goods are handed over to the freight carrier at our shipping dock.
 This means the buyer bears all costs and risks of loss or damage to the goods from that point.
 In certain cases, the Company ships its products cost insurance and freight ("CIF").
 Under this arrangement, revenue is recognized under FCA shipping point terms, but the Company pays (and bills the customer) for the cost of shipping and insurance to the customer's designated location.
 The Company accounts for shipping and related transportation costs by recording the charges that are invoiced to customers as revenue, with the corresponding cost recorded as cost of revenue.
-In those instances where inventory is maintained at a consigned location, revenue is recognized only when our customer pulls product for its use and title and ownership have transferred to the customer.
-Revenue from time and material contracts is recognized at the contractual rates as labor hours and direct expenses are incurred.
+In those instances where inventory is maintained at a consigned location, revenue is recognized at the contractual rates as labor hours and direct expenses are incurred.
 The Company also generates service revenue from hardware repairs and calibrations that is recognized as revenue upon completion of the service.
 Any cost of warranties and remaining obligations that are inconsequential or perfunctory are accrued when the corresponding revenue is recognized.